winstond/hind_plover_dictionary/Documentation/TheoryDocumentation.md

 - Vowel sound rules when vowel sound is at the beginning of a word
 - Vowel sound rules when a vowel sound is at the ending of a syllable
 - Vowel sound rules when a vowel sound is at the ending of a word
+- Special cases, such as vowel+consonant end of word rules and consonant+vowel blend rules

 #### Base